 Director of Handbells

-Bob Gardner became a member of the First Baptist Church over forty years ago.
+Bob Gardner became a member of the First Baptist Church over fifty years ago.
 He has been active in the music ministry here since childhood.
 His introduction to handbells in Junior High Bell Choir sparked an interest that developed into a calling.
-In addition to his musical experience in the local communities as a pianist, organist, and harpist, Bob rings professionally with the Philadelphia Handbell Ensemble.
-He and his high school sweetheart, Sherry, a singer of course, were married at First Baptist, raised two children here, and recently added a son-in-law with a wedding at First Baptist.
+In addition to his musical experience in the local communities as a pianist, organist, and harpist, Bob rings with the Philadelphia Handbell Ensemble.